Short bit of calculus.

 v = Hr

 Hubble's law is important because it tells us that the universe is expanding and, if we extrapolate backward in time, that the universe was initially infinitely small and infinitely dense.
 It is one of many pieces of evidence for the big bang theory.
-Space-time came into being some 13.8 billion years ago, was filled with all the mass-energy that exists now and will ever exist, and then inflated rapidly from a region far smaller than a proton to one about the size of a grapefruit in an unbelievably small time of 10−32 seconds.
-This initial out rush of space-time filled with mass-energy was carried by its own momentum until the universe grew to the dimensions we currently see — roughly 13.8 billion light years in all directions.
+Space-time came into being some 13.8 billion years ago, was filled with all the mass-energy that exists now and ever will exist, and then inflated rapidly from a region far smaller than a proton to one about the size of a grapefruit in an unbelievably small time of 10−32 seconds.
+This initial out rush of space-time filled with mass-energy was carried by its own "momentum" (for lack of a better word) until the observable universe grew to the dimensions we currently see — roughly 13.8 billion light years in all directions.

 Seeing the Hubble constant in inverse second form makes it a bit more accessible.
 The space around us is expanding at a rate of roughly one part in 1018 every second.
 Given that the diameter of a proton or neutron is roughly 10−15 m, and that 18 orders of magnitude greater than this 1000 meters, a good phrase to tell your family, friends, and neighbors is that one kilometer of space expands at a rate equivalent to the diameter of one proton every second.
 If you'd like, we could scale this up a bit timewise.